top of page

 We analyze a range of outcomes as multivariate function of volatile variables, notably Cost of Capital and the Rate of Default.

-Critically, I show that not all possible outcomes end in positive ROI for BNPL lenders.
+Critically, we show that not all possible outcomes end in positive ROI for BNPL lenders.

 I use a static sensitivity analysis, then I employ a probabilistic model to help management evaluate the inevitable gamble they are taking.